Saifa-96/ot-sql-data-grid/README.md

 - Synchronization of changes across multiple clients

 ## Roadmap
-- [ ] Complete remaining tests
+- [x] Rewrite sql-parse in TypeScript and apply it to the project
+- [x] Add an AI chat box
-- [ ] Add turborepo
+- [ ] Diff mode
 - [ ] Implement OPFS
 - [ ] Selection functionality
-- [ ] Rewrite sql-parse in TypeScript and apply it to the project
 - [ ] Add other field types and controls

 ## Project Structure